 I am a final-year Ph.D. candidate in the School of Mathematics and Applied Statistics at the University of Wollongong in Australia.
-Supervised by Noel Cressie and Andrew Zammit Mangion, my thesis focuses on multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes.
-Recent work features the estimation of natural carbon fluxes in a global Bayesian inversion framework.
+Supervised by Noel Cressie, Andrew Zammit Mangion, and Michael Bertolacci, my thesis focuses on multivariate spatial and spatio-temporal statistical modeling with applications to large remote sensing datasets for environmental processes.
+My recent work involves the estimation of natural carbon sources and sinks in a global Bayesian inversion framework.

 Previously, I have also been involved as a data science consultant at Jupiter Intelligence, where I developed statistical extreme-value models for climate risk analysis.
 I hold B.S. and M.S. degrees in applied mathematics from the University of Colorado Boulder.